fenggo/I-ReaxFF/examples/example_ch4h2o/Readme.md

 ## Introductions for this example

-### using the following command to run the train process
+### Use the following command to run the train process
 ```bash
 nohup ./train.py --f=1 --t=1 --s=10000 --z=1 > py.log 2>&1 &
 ```